henriquestiagoo/image-background-remover-cli/README.md

 # image-background-remover-cli

-A Swift CLI tool that removes the background from images.
+This is the sample project for the [post on my blog](https://tiagohenriques.vercel.app/blog/image-background-remover-cli), teaching how to remove the background from images using a Swift CLI tool.

 <img src=".github/simba.png" />